maydaychannel/openpilot9xxcivic/README.md

 - Cruise state (engage/disengage OP)

 OPENPILOT sends to CAN bus:
-- Gas pedal request message
+- Gas pedal request message (to gas interceptor)
-- Brake demand message
+- Brake demand message (to BrakeModule)
 - Cruise control cancel request message
+- Lead car info message (debug)
+- TOYOTA instrument cluster ui message (legacy, not really needed)

 ## My forks software mods in default branch:
 Few mods have been done to this fork order to work with my car and my likenings.
 On high level: